-The main part of the Group's revenues consist of revenues from URSO's tariffs that have been approved and issued in its ordinances (electricity transmission and reserved capacity revenues, revenues from tariffs for electricity losses in transmission, revenues from balancing energy acquired within the IGCC system, system services revenues and for the performance of activities of short-term electricity market).
-In addition to, the Group generates revenues related to cross border transmission of electricity (revenues from the clearing of international transfers - ITC mechanism, from auctions and revenues from electricity transmitted through cross border connections within the links to electricity markets - Market Coupling),), revenues for the regulation of electricity and revenues variations related to accounting entities, where the prices for the transmission are not determined by the Office.
+The main part of the Group's revenue consists of revenues from URSO's tariffs that have been approved and issued in its ordinances (electricity transmission and reserved capacity revenues, revenues from tariffs for electricity losses in transmission, system services revenues and revenues from balancing energy acquired within the IGCC system).
+Furthermore, the Group generates revenues related to cross border electricity transmission (clearing of international transfers revenues - ITC mechanism, from auctions and revenues from electricity transmitted through cross border connections within the links to electricity markets - Market Coupling) revenues related to electricity on the daily market, for which the URSO does not set prices.